device42/device42-docs/docs/administration/how-to-submit-feedback.md

 For more information about Github's fork and pull model refer to the [GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models).
 If you need more assistance please [contact us](https://www.device42.com/contact/).

 Thank you for helping us to improve our documentation and enhance the experience for everyone using our documentation.
-We truly appreciate your active involvement in our journey toward excellence.